Kingdom Holiness and Sanctification

 "To those who are sanctified in Christ Jesus, called to be saints, with all who in every place call on the name of Jesus Christ our Lord," 1 Corinthians 1'2.

-BE TRANSFORMED BY THE RENEWING OF YOUR MIND
+BEING TRANSFORMED BY THE RENEWING OF YOUR MIND

 Holiness and sanctification, and godliness, are words that are not often mentioned.
 Nevertheless, the spiritual fact is that truly born again Believers have been conveyed by the Father into the Kingdom of the Son of His love (Colossians 1'13) where such words are part of the language.